django-cms/django-cms/docs/reference/api_references.rst

     .. method:: get_vary_cache_on(request, instance, placeholder):

-        Provides ``VARY`` header strings to be considered by the placeholder and in turn the page.
+        Provides ``VARY`` header strings to be considered by the placeholder and in turn by the page.

         Must return one of: